 The 2 most common credit forms - constant and dynamic

-The insured-person determines a fixed amount by whcih the premium increases month for month
+The insured-person determines a fixed amount by which the premium increases month for month

 The insured-person determines the intervals in which the premium should be increased

-The insured person can set up a payment scheme in which the insurer will pay a fix amount for each day of sickness.
+The insured person can set up a payment scheme in which the insurer will pay a pre-arranged amount for each day of sickness.

-Different insurers have different programms but generally the insured person can define the an amount as from just one week or for several weeks to follow.
+Different insurers have different plans but generally the insured person can define an amount to be paid as from the second week and/ or any of the other weeks that follow.

 In the following example the insurer would pay 200€ per day should the insured person still be written-off sick after 6 months.